10 Types of Frogs in Oregon

 Their forelimbs are significantly longer than their completely webbed hindlimbs, and their forelimbs are longer than their hindlimbs.

-There is a significant size difference between the sexes, with females typically being larger than males.
+There is a significant size difference between the sexes, with females typically larger than males.
 During the mating season, males develop enlarged nuptial pads on their genitalia.

 They also have a hard and swollen area underneath their first finger, whereas females lack the swelling but have a lengthier first finger.

 Because they are a diurnal yet timid species, only a few are seen or spotted frequently.
-These types of frogs in Oregon will swim to the bottom of the pond or lake and hide among the rocks or vegetation there when they become scared.
+These frogs in Oregon will swim to the bottom of the pond or lake and hide among the rocks or vegetation there when they become scared.

 10. Cascades Frog